Cloudflare Workers are serverless functions that run on Cloudflare’s global network.

 Trace the change in the Sequin dashboard

-In the Sequin console, open the Messages tab on your consumer and confirm that a message was delivered.
+In the Sequin console, open the Messages tab on your webhook sink and confirm that a message was delivered.

 3